Table of Contents

 - 4 studies evaluated HDL cholesterol and LDL cholesterol and there were no differences

 A 2021 review of TRE studies and their impact on various aspects of metabolic health found 13 trials and collectively described(Gabel, 2021):

 - In trials allowing ad libitum intake there was a 1-4% loss in body weight in subjects with overweight or obesity corresponding to a ~350-500 calorie deficit daily.
 Weight loss was not seen in studies that incorporated exercise.
-It’s not clear if the length of the eating window or time of day of the eating window is influential for weight loss.
+It’s not clear if the length of the eating window or time of day of the eating window was influential for weight loss.
 Body fat and fat-free mass loss was similar compared to other dieting protocols, and there was no loss of visceral fat mass.

 - Improvements in blood pressure were noted in studies where people had borderline hypertension.

 - Cholesterol levels and triglycerides were not generally affected, but most studies included individuals with normal levels at baseline.

 - There was no influence on inflammatory markers.
 However, there was a benefit seen for markers of oxidative stress.

 - Regarding adverse effects, there was no increase in minor side effects such as headaches and constipation throughout the interventions.
 There was also no negative impact on sleep.